Rodeo (Juvenile song)

 "Rodeo" is a single by American rapper Juvenile taken from his seventh solo studio album Reality Check.
 It was released in 2006 via Atlantic Records.
 Produced by Cool & Dre, the song samples the remix of R. Kelly's "Bump n' Grind".

 It peaked at number 41 on the Billboard Hot 100 in the United States.
+It would be Juvenile's last entry on the Hot 100 until "B.B.B."
+20 years later.

 The song was later sampled by Kodak Black ("Rodeo"), Kent Jones ("Don't Mind"), and Megan Thee Stallion ("Work That").